vercel/examples/solutions/reuse-responses/README.md

-# Combining data fetching strategies example
+# Reusing responses

-This example shows how to use different data fetching strategies to avoid switching from static pre-rendering.
+This example shows how to use file system cache to share responses across calls.

 ## Demo